ianozsvald/social_media_brand_disambiguator/README.md

 Setup
 -----

+The code runs with Python 2.7 using sqlite.

     $ pip install requirements.txt  # base libs
     $ pip install requirements_matplotlib.txt  # get around MEP11 with second requirements file

+Note that generally I'm using Python 3 __future__ imports, the code isn't tested with Python 3 but the porting should be straight-forward. sqlite only wants byte/strings for key indexing (not unicode strings).

 Tests
 -----